BloomTech-Labs/CS8-payme/server/README.md

 }
 ```

-# PAY INVOICE HAS YET TO BE TESTED.
-NEED FRONT END COMPONENT IN ORDER TO TEST IT

 ## POST -- `/api/payinvoice` -- POST

 This route is for the client to pay an invoice that was sent to them from the admin.